fscorrupt/Posterizarr/README.md

    - `PlexUrl`: Plex server URL.
    - `LibraryFolders`: true/false for the asset structure in one folder or splited in lib folders.
    - `PlexToken`: if you want to run this from remote, you have to specify the Plex Token.
-3. Rename the config file to `config.json`
+3. Rename the config file to `config.json`.
-4. Copy the `overlay.png` and `Rocky.ttf` font to the same folder where you placed the config.json and script.
+4. Place the `overlay.png` and `Rocky.ttf` font files in the same directory as the `config.json` and script.

-## Usage
+**Usage:**
+- **Automatic Mode**: Execute the script without any parameters to generate posters for your entire Plex library.
+- **Manual Mode**: Run the script with the `-Manual` switch to create custom posters manually.

+**Note:**
+- Ensure PowerShell execution policy allows script execution.
+- Bugs or issues encountered during usage can be reported for resolution.

+Feel free to customize the script further to meet your specific preferences or automation requirements.

 ### Automatic Mode